 Getting festive in the dead of winter can be a lot of work, but we’ve outlined a couple of things you can do that will quickly transform your party into a Christmas extravaganza.

-The perfect way to set the mood for your guests is of course to have some Christmas music playing when they arrive.
-It’s time to find all those CDs you only put on once a year!
+Nothing beats the classics; the perfect way to set the mood for your guests is of course to have some Christmas music playing when they arrive.
 You could opt for some traditional carols playing with the Salvation Army’s annual carols CD or you could go for something more contemporary.
 Why wait till December to listen to Mariah Carey’s Yuletide classic?